How to Keyword Optimize a Resume for Applicant Tracking Systems & Tailor It to Target Roles

 - Incorporate a few keywords that were exact matches in a natural manner to avoid the perception of keyword stuffing

-- Include similar terminology that wasn't explicitly stated on the job description
+- Include similar terminology that wasn't explicitly provided in the job description

 - Avoid directly copying and pasting long phrases from the job description

-- Avoid discussing any experience that the candidate didn't actually have just for the sake of "optimizing" the resume
+- Avoid discussing any experience that the candidate didn't have just for the sake of "optimizing" the resume

 We highlighted the key terms on the resume below.

 In today's hiring environment, recruiters are increasingly overwhelmed with high application volumes, and applicant tracking systems help bring order to the chaos.

 By taking intentional steps to keyword optimize your resume, you'll help it pass initial scans and get into the hands of a recruiter.